 Spontaneous order, local knowledge, strategic belief, and other castings of the question about what it means to believe true things or not, which are foibles of the social orders which are studied by people other than me.
 I have no original thoughts on this, but I like to keep these links where I can see them so they don’t bite me.

-David A. Banks, Podcast Out is not a great essay for its central thesis about methodological individualism per se, (Is public radio really so good at erasing discourse on social structure?
-Compared to?) but it does identify a tendency which I think needs a name, and the amusingly castigatory tone is a bonus pleasure.
+David Banks, Podcast Out is not IMO a great essay for its central thesis about methodological individualism per se, (Is public radio really so good at erasing discourse on social structure?
+Compared to?) but it does identify a tendency which I think needs a name, and the castigatory tone is a bonus.
 The theme is his least favourite “explainerist” podcasts/radio shows:

 Each show delivers an old anecdote from an economist or a new study from a team of neuroscientists that shows “we may actually be hardwired to do” exactly what we feel comfortable doing.
 Cue the same word repeated by a dozen whispering voices, or a few bars of a Ratatat rip-off ambient band, and we’re on to a new book that argues organic food is not only good for you, it might make you a better person too.
 Finally, there’s a brief introspective monologue delivered in the exact same cadence of someone breaking up with you (“I decided that I needed to figure out who I really was so I sent my DNA samples to this guy who turns genetic data into floral arrangements.”)
 Ten minutes later you’re listening to the credits read by a guest into a voicemail inbox.
 NPR’s podcasts depoliticize important issues by recasting them as interesting factoids to be shared over cocktails […]

 The function of belief